wyattscarpenter/mypy/docs/source/installed_packages.rst

 .. note::

-   New versions of stub packages often use type system features not supported by older, and even fairly recent mypy versions.
+   New versions of stub packages often use type system features not supported by older — and even fairly recent — mypy versions.
 If you pin to an older version of mypy (using ``requirements.txt``, for example), it is recommended that you also pin the versions of all your stub package dependencies.